Funding opportunity

 • a clear path to realising impact

-The hub (or centre) will be a leader within the landscape, driving forward the national metamaterials research agenda in their area and connecting with other players in the community, including users, policymakers, and other public investments (for example Catapults, other hubs and EPSRC investments).
+The hub (or centre) will be a leader within the landscape, driving forward the national metamaterials research agenda and connecting with other players in the community, including users, policymakers, and other public investments (for example Catapults, other hubs and UKRI investments).

 All investments should be structured to best support delivery of the proposed programme of work, accounting for expertise, collaboration, management, and infrastructure.